-We can summarise the findings of this sensitivity study as follows: thresholds ρ_0 between 0.85 and 0.95 give reliable results in terms of extreme detection and significance of the statistics for both drought and heat waves.
+We can summarise the findings of this sensitivity study as follows: thresholds ρ_0 between 0.85 and 0.95 give reliable results in terms of extreme detection and significance of the statistics for both drought and heatwaves.
 At least for these extremes, no adjusting of the threshold is necessary.
 The exact value of ρ_0 seems less important.
-Node degrees and edge densities are higher for heat waves than for droughts.
-The global clustering coefficient \bar{c} , although highly correlated to e for all ρ_0 , discriminates not well between extreme and normal years.
-In the remaining sections of this paper, we will therefore use the (normalised)
+Node degrees and edge densities are higher for heatwaves than for droughts.
+The global clustering coefficient \bar{c} , although highly correlated to e for all ρ_0 , does not discriminate well between extreme and normal years.
+In the remaining sections of this paper, we will, https://doi.org/10.5194/npg-28-231-2021